Written by:

 There’s nothing worse than a broken projector ruining movie night.
 If it won’t turn on or you’ve experienced diminished image quality, you need to know how to repair a projector.
 Even the best projectors run into issues from time to time, so read on to learn how to fix the most common problems.

 Most projector fixes are simple and require just a bit of time.
-For example, if you know how to repair a projector screen, you will be more than equipped to troubleshoot a projector.

 If your projector isn’t turning on, make sure it isn’t on standby mode.
 In addition, check your power cord and make sure it’s fully plugged into a working power outlet.
 Lastly, if you’re trying to power on your projector using a remote, make sure the batteries have a charge.
 Additionally, read our guide discussing how do you hook up a projector, so you know you’ve got it connected correctly.
 If none of these solutions work, you may have a broken unit that needs repair.